Louise, Princess Royal: Early life

-Louise was born on 20 February 1867 at Marlborough House, the London residence of her parents, the Prince and Princess of Wales.
-Louise's father was the eldest son of Queen Victoria and Prince Albert.
-Her mother was the eldest daughter of Christian IX and Queen Louise of Denmark.
-She was named Louise Victoria Alexandra Dagmar, after her maternal grandmother Queen Louise; her paternal grandmother, Queen Victoria; her mother, Alexandra, Princess of Wales; and her aunt, the Tsesarevna of Russia.
+Louise was born at 6:30 am on 20 February 1867 at Marlborough House, the London residence of her parents, Albert, Prince of Wales (later Edward VII), and Alexandra, Princess of Wales (later Queen Alexandra).
+Her father was the eldest son of Queen Victoria and Prince Albert, and her mother was the eldest daughter of Christian IX and Queen Louise of Denmark.
+She was named Louise Victoria Alexandra Dagmar, after her maternal grandmother Queen Louise; her paternal grandmother, Queen Victoria; her mother, Alexandra; and her aunt, the Tsesarevna of Russia.
 From birth, as a male-line granddaughter of the British monarch, she had the title Her Royal Highness Princess Louise of Wales.
-She was baptized at Marlborough House on 10 May by Charles Longley, Archbishop of Canterbury.
+She was baptised at Marlborough House on 10 May by Charles Longley, Archbishop of Canterbury.
 (Note: Her godparents were her paternal aunts – Alice, Princess Louis of Hesse, Helena, Princess Christian of Schleswig-Holstein and Princess Louise, Duchess of Argyll; her paternal uncle (by marriage), Crown Prince Frederick William of Prussia; her first cousin once removed – Grand Duchess Augusta of Mecklenburg-Strelitz; her maternal granduncle – Prince Frederick William of Hesse-Kassel (or Hesse-Cassel); her maternal grandmother: Queen Louise of Denmark; her children, Louise's uncle, George I of Greece; and aunt, The Tsarevna of Russia; Karl, Duke of Schleswig-Holstein-Sonderburg-Glücksburg; and Prince Edward of Saxe-Weimar-Eisenach.)

-Her mother, Alexandra, suffered from rheumatic fever shortly before Louise's birth, leaving her with a permanent limp.
-Louise herself was considered a delicate child and was frequently unwell.
-The Wales children were brought up largely at Marlborough House and Sandringham, where they enjoyed a relatively informal and happy childhood.
+Her birth occurred under difficult circumstances.
+Her mother had been seriously ill with rheumatic fever late in pregnancy, making Louise's arrival precarious and causing concern for both mother and child.
+Although both survived, her mother was left with a permanent limp.
+Louise herself was regarded as a delicate child and was frequently unwell.
+The Wales children were raised largely at Marlborough House and Sandringham, where they enjoyed a relatively informal and happy childhood.
 In her youth, Louise was described as a very withdrawn girl.

-Louise and her sisters, Victoria and Maud were educated at home under the supervision of private tutors and studied guitar under Catharina Pratten.
-They were noted for their spirited and playful behavior, often engaging in pillow fights and other "unladylike pastimes."
+Louise and her sisters, Princess Victoria and Princess Maud were educated at home under private tutors and studied guitar under Catharina Pratten.
+They were noted for spirited and playful behaviour, often engaging in pillow fights and other "unladylike pastimes."
 Their mother's strong influence meant the girls remained close to home.

 As a child, Louise accompanied her mother and siblings on several extended family visits to Copenhagen and to Bernstorff Palace, where her mother had grown up.
 Like her sisters, she was a bridesmaid at the wedding of her paternal aunt Princess Beatrice to Prince Henry of Battenberg in 1885.

-Louise was an accomplished musician, and sometimes played the organ in services at St Mary Magdalene Church at Sandringham.
-She was known as Lulu or Toots to her close family.
+Louise was an accomplished musician and sometimes played the organ during services at St Mary Magdalene Church, Sandringham.
+She was known within the family as Lulu or Toots.